faonbr/ngrok-partner-integrations/auth0-ngrok-sso/integration/installation_guide.md

 ## Prerequisites

-1. An Auth0 account and tenant.
-[Sign up for free](https://auth0.com/signup).
-2. An ngrok enterprise account with admin access to configure a cloud edge with a SAML route.
+1. An ngrok enterprise account with admin access to configure a cloud edge with a SAML route.
+1. Set up a Connection, which is a source of users.
+Connections can be databases, social identity providers, or enterprise identity providers, and can be shared among different applications.
+You may set up more than one connection for use with SSO integrations.

-## Configure the Auth0 SSO Integration
+## Configure Auth0 SSO Integration

-1. Select **Add Integration** (at the top of this page).

-1. Read the necessary access requirements, and select **Continue**.
+1. Select **Add Integration**, select your **Tenant** and select **Continue**.

 1. Enter a **Name**, then configure the integration using the following fields:
    * **Callback URL**: Enter a temporary value `https://temporary` (later you replace this value with the **ACS URL** URL of the ngrok's SAML route).